-Companies Offering Mega Backdoor Roth Strategy
+Companies Offering Mega Backdoor Roth Strategy as of 2023

 If you see your company in the list, we can help you implement the Mega strategy.
 If you don’t see your company, we can help advise you if your company does or doesn’t offer the strategy – our list is by no means definitive.
 Note that the exact features for 401(k) plans can be very plan-specific – because every 401(k) plan will have different rules, the plan documents must be thoroughly reviewed in order to maximize the Mega Backdoor Roth benefits.

 Contact BakerAvenue to review your 401(k) documents, advise on optimal contribution levels, and help you implement your Mega strategy every step of the way.